RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

   caption="Available Bluetooth Devices in the Nordic App" />

 3. Press the reset button on the RAK4600 and wait for a couple of seconds.
-Look for a BLE Device named "RUI-..." in the scan list of the app.
-Connect to this device and click on "**Secure DFU Service**"
+Look for a BLE Device named "**RUI-...**" in the scan list of the app.
+Connect to this device and click on "**Secure DFU Service**".

 :::tip 📝 NOTE:
  This will be only visible for 60 seconds.
-More information about Bluetooth Connection Guide can be found here in [here](#bluetooth-connection-modes)
+More information about Bluetooth connection guide can be found in the [BLE Connection Modes](#bluetooth-connection-modes) section.
 :::

 <rk-img